-LINK-DBU 2.0 (Linking Diagnosed but Untreated HBV Patients to Care)
+LINK-DBU (Linking Diagnosed but Untreated HBV Patients to Care)

 Chronic hepatitis B (CHB) can be a life-threatening liver infection caused by the hepatitis B virus (HBV).
 CHB continues to be a major public health issue despite the availability of an effective vaccine and potent antiviral therapies.
-Untreated individuals with CHB have an estimated 30%- 40% lifetime risk of cirrhosis or hepatocellular carcinoma (HCC).
+Untreated, individuals with CHB have an estimated 30%- 40% lifetime risk of cirrhosis or hepatocellular carcinoma (HCC).
 Therapy for HBV has greatly improved, with the availability of effective and safe oral antivirals with high barriers to resistance.
 Additionally, treatment has been shown to decrease the occurrence of complications such as liver decompensation and hepatocellular carcinoma.4-6

-Globally, it is estimated that over 250 million individuals are Hepatitis-B surface antigen (HBsAg)-positive, of which 36 million patients are diagnosed as of 2022.
+Globally, it is estimated that over 250 million individuals are Hepatitis-B Surface Antigen (HBsAg)-positive, of which 36 million patients are diagnosed as of 2022.
 Among 83.3 million estimated to be treatment eligible based on 2022 criteria, only 6.8 million are actually being treated.
-Additionally, an estimated 1.1 million deaths were due to HBV, mostly due from cirrhosis and HCC.
-For example, in the United States, it is estimated that among 1.6 million infections, 323,000 are diagnosed and 499,000 qualify for treatment; yet, only 144,000 are estimated to receive treatment.
+For example, in the United States, it is estimated that among 1.6 million infections, 323,000 are diagnosed and 499,000 qualify for treatment; wet, only 144,000 are estimated to receive treatment.
 Similar trends with diagnosed but untreated (DBU) patients have also been observed in other parts of the world, despite variations in practice guidance on the regional and country-levels.

 These DBU patients-particularly those who are diagnosed, qualify for treatment, and remain untreated-represent an important patient segment.
-By definition, clinical guidelines on both the regional society level (e.g. EASL, APASL, AASLD)10-13 as well as the country-level (e.g. China, Taiwan, Korea, Japan)14-17 have identified patients who fit these profiles as benefiting from treatment.
+By definition, clinical guidelines on both the regional society level (e.g. EASL, APASL, AASLD)9-12 as well as the country-level (e.g. China, Taiwan, Korea, Japan)13-16 have identified patients who fit these profiles as benefiting from treatment.
 Therefore, these patients represent an important missed opportunity to mitigate the risks of HBV-related morbidity and mortality.